Click Your Question for the Answer!

 Visually identifying a breed is proven to be highly inaccurate.
 Therefore, we do not know or guarantee breeds.

 Unless an adult already, puppies can grow anywhere from 5-95lbs!

 Regarding “hypoallergenic dogs” – we very rarely find them in kill-shelters and if we do, they are offered to pre-approved adopters before the general public.

 To see our adoptable pets – visit our “Adopt” page.

 We very rarely find genuine and true “hypoallergenic” animals in kill-shelters and if we do, they are offered to pre-approved adopters before the general public.

 Please consider thoroughly reading about the truthfulness of hypoallergenic animals and exploring new allergy shots available and used safely by many animal loving humans.

 We are not currently open to the public.
-Pre-approved adopters may schedule Virtual or In Person Meet & Greets with adoptables with their Adoptions Coordinator.
+Pre-approved adopters may schedule Virtual or In Person Meet & Greets with adoptable pets with their Adoptions Coordinator.

 We are always looking to add to our Volunteer Team!
-Due to COVID changes, 90% of volunteer training and onboarding is virtual.
-New volunteers submit an application, attend a virtual orientation, complete an online training and then meet with a Trainer at the facility to apply all they learned!
+New volunteers submit an application, attend orientation and then meet with a Trainer at the facility to apply all they learned!
 Volunteers are asked to help at least twice a month in the facility.
+If you cannot volunteer in person we also are looking for virtual volunteers to help process applications and other things that can be done off site.
 To learn more, visit our volunteer page!

 We are always looking to add to our Foster Team!
 We go on rescue missions approximately every 4-5 weeks and always need temporary homes for puppies, kittens and adult dogs and cats!